 A recent study in Finland linked the actions of gut bacteria with a lower risk of the development of type 2 diabetes in people who were considered at risk.
 The study followed 200 people who were taking part in the wider Finnish Diabetes Prevention Study.
 Researchers found that higher blood levels of indolepropionic acid were associated with those who did not develop diabetes.
 Indolepropionic acid is produced by our gut bacteria, and the study also showed that levels of the acid appeared to be positively correlated with the amount of fibre and wholegrains in the participants’ diets.

 Sourdough bread and blood glucose

 Other work has shown that it’s not just the ingredients used to make the bread that are important.
 The way the flour is milled and the fermentation methods used can influence how the bread is digested and assimilated by our bodies.
-A Canadian study, led by Terry Graham, found that blood sugar levels in overweight men showed a smaller spike after eating sourdough bread when compared with yeasted breads.
+Pioneering work, led by Terry Graham, found that blood sugar levels in overweight men showed a smaller spike after eating sourdough bread when compared with yeasted breads.
 What is especially interesting in this study is that the white sourdough bread resulted in a more moderate blood glucose response than the wholegrain yeasted bread.
 Further work suggested that sourdough breads made with flours milled from sprouted grains are even more beneficial than either white or wholemeal sourdough bread.
 A similar result was found from a somewhat

 Which is the best bread for people with diabetes?